different-name/steam-config-nix/readme.md

 > Please report bugs or request features via the [issues tab](https://github.com/different-name/steam-launch.nix/issues)

 > [!IMPORTANT]
-> **Steam must be closed** when writing to the Steam config files, either close Steam manually before activating your configuration, or enable `programs.steam.config.closeSteam` to close Steam on activation
+> **Steam must be closed** when writing to the Steam config files, either close Steam manually before activating your configuration, or enable `programs.steam.config.steam.autoClose.enable` to close Steam on activation
 >
 > With this option, Steam will not be closed unless a new game is configured or a compatibility tool is changed